-Note: To go to Elephanta Caves, one have to go to the Gateway of India in Mumbai and take a boat/ferry ride from there.
+Highlight: To go to Elephanta Caves, one has to go to the Gateway of India in Mumbai and take a boat/ferry ride from there.
 The journey takes one hour by sea.

 Colaba Causeway Market

-An ideal place for street shopping in Mumbai, Colaba Causeway Market has ion offer cheap clothes, fashionable boutiques, British era buildings and of course good food.
+An ideal place for street shopping in Mumbai, Colaba Causeway Market has on offer cheap clothes, fashionable boutiques, British era buildings and of course good food.
 Everything that you can name can be found in this old market in Mumbai.
 It is one of the best places to visit in Mumbai.
 It will give you a great insight on the local life of Mumbai.
 If you get a chance, do visit Regal Cinema, one of the oldest movie theaters of India.

-Probably one of the most visited places in Mumbai, Juhu Beach is situated in Ville Parle.
-Juhu Beach comes to life mostly in the evening, when people from all walks of life visit here to enjoy sunset, play in the water and treat their taste buds with street food like Bhel Puri and Pav Bhaji.
+Probably one of the most visited places in Mumbai, Juhu Beach is situated in Vile Parle.
+Juhu Beach comes to life mostly in the evening, when people from all walks of life visit here to enjoy the sunset, play in the water and treat their taste buds with street food like Bhel Puri and Pav Bhaji.
 It is the best place to enjoy some quality time with family and friends.
 The chill and grill vibes of Juhu beach will be the best things to feel on a Mumbai Trip.

 Located near Sanjay Gandhi National Park in the vicinity of Aarey Colony in Goregaon is probably the most famous place in Mumbai.
-Also known as Dada Saahab Phalke Chitranagri, Film City is spread across 520 acres and is abslolutely a dream world.
+Also known as Dadasaheb Phalke Chitranagri, Film City is spread across 520 acres and is absolutely a dream world.
 It is said that the place is so large that almost 1000 sets can be put simultaneously here.
-The main highlight of the Film City are real-like sets, which include fake lakes, fountains, mountains, gardens houses, picnic spots, cities and villages.
+The main highlights of the Film City are real-like sets, which include fake lakes, fountains, mountains, gardens, houses, picnic spots, cities and villages.

-Note: One should has to take prior permission to visit Film City
+Highlights: One should have to take prior permission to visit Film City.